bencheeorg/benchee/README.md

 })
 ```

-Which yields ~these results on a non fixed elixir version:
+Which yields ~these results on an affected elixir version:

 ```
 Comparison: